PastelDeFeira/hello-world-lang/README.md

 ### what you need

 - python
+- tkinter
+- time library

 ### intructions:

 - clone the repo
 - with python installed, execute the file
-- write something i  the text area, and in the file menu, save it
+- write something in the text area, and in the file menu, save it, or open example.helloworld
 - press compile

-## or:

-- clone the repo
-- run the exe in the output folder